onetimesecret/docs.onetimesecret.com/content/posts/2024-10-15-ai-generated-graphics-transparency.md

 ---

 How do you feel about our approach to AI-generated graphics?
-We'd love to hear your thoughts.
-Share your opinion in the comments below or reach out to us directly.
+[Send us feedback](https://onetimesecret.com/feedback).
 Your feedback helps us continue to innovate and improve, not just in our graphics, but in everything we do at Onetime Secret.

 ## Meta content: About the post image